marclar/henshall/deployment/babushka/README.md

     # auto-install with no questions asked use;
     sh -c "`curl https://babushka.me/up`" </dev/null

-* Make an empty dep dir on hubot

-    mkdir ~/.babushka/deps

-* Copy the hubot.rb and hubot/ folder from this repo to ~/.babushka/deps on the hubot server
+* Copy the deps from this repo to ~/.babushka/deps on the hubot server

-    scp -r ./deployment/babushka/hubot* hubot-server:~/.babushka/deps/
+    scp -r ./deployment/babushka/deps hubot-server:~/.babushka/deps

-* Run babushka with hubot dep on the hubot server
+* Setup and launch hubot with babushka (on the hubot server) with;

     babushka hubot